 The 0.5 FTE gatekeeper rule is the most practical version of this standard.
 Every initiative on the roadmap must demonstrate, before it goes into build, that it will save at least half a full-time employee’s time annually.
 If it can’t pass that test, it doesn’t proceed — regardless of how technically interesting it is or how strongly the IT team advocates for it.
 The filter is blunt, but it eliminates the entire category of projects that looked good in a demo and delivered nothing in production.

-This is not a pessimistic posture.
-It’s an honest one.
+Call it honesty rather than pessimism.
 Most organisations have 4 to 8 operational improvements that comfortably clear the 0.5 FTE threshold — they just haven’t been identified and costed in a way that makes the business case obvious.
 The diagnostic makes them visible.
 The filter keeps the roadmap focused on the ones that matter.

 What Recovery Looks Like in Practice